 Dry pack to the manufacturer’s requirements.

-Net shrinkage at 28 Days: maximum [______] %.

 Dowelling grout in accordance with ASTM C881/C881M-15.

 Epoxy grouts in accordance with ASTM C881/C881M-15.

 Non-premixed dry pack grout: composition of non-metallic aggregate Portland cement with sufficient water for the mixture to retain its shape when made into a ball by hand and capable of developing a compressive strength of 35 MPa at 28 Days.